shrutisawant6/foliageAI/README.md

 # Foliage ![FoliageAI_BlueLogo](https://github.com/user-attachments/assets/bd7094ec-7a09-4341-909a-9dc89a8aab95)

-Foliage is here to help us turn natural disasters into a thing of the past!
+Foliage is here to help us turn breathless planet or any natural disasters into a thing of the past!

 By boosting green spaces, we’ll make cities more resilient, lower insurance claims, create jobs, and even improve mental health.